moreira9991/my-password-manager/README.md

 MIT License — free for personal and educational use.

 ## About the Author
-Developed by Gui Moreira as part of a personal journey in Python development, cryptography, and secure application design.
+Developed by Guilherme Moreira as part of a personal journey in Python development, cryptography, and secure application design.